sigmie/sigmie.com/docs/v0/index.md

 ## Introduction
-Let’s say you want to save a **Movie** in an SQL database.
-You first need to create a `users` table, then define columns like name **name** and **category**.
+Suppose you want to store a **Movie** in an SQL database.
+You would first need to create a `users` table, then define columns like **name** and **category**.

-**Then and only then** you can insert a movie to the table.
+**Only after these steps** can you insert a movie into the table.

-In Elasticsearch you just add the movie to the **Movies Index**.
+In Elasticsearch, you simply add the movie to the **Movies Index**.

-You don’t need to create an Index, if it doesn’t exist it will be created.
+There's no need to create an Index beforehand, it will be created if it doesn't exist.

-Also as long as you keep the movie’s attributes under [1000](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-settings-limit.html#mapping-settings-limit) you can have as many attributes as you want and you **don’t** need to define them first.
+As long as you keep the movie’s attributes under [1000](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-settings-limit.html#mapping-settings-limit), you can have as many attributes as you want without needing to define them first.

 ### What is an Index?
-In a kid’s room, it’s a drawer that contains all the toys, in a database, it’s a table and in Elasticsearch it’s an **Index**.
+An Index can be thought of as a drawer in a kid’s room that contains all the toys, a table in a database, or an **Index** in Elasticsearch.

-The following is a simple representation of a `movies` **Index**.
-It’s **just a place where the movie records are stored** so that we can search for them in the future.
+Below is a simple representation of a `movies` **Index**.
+It’s essentially a storage space for movie records, allowing us to search for them in the future.
 ```bash
 Index
 ├─ Document 1